romellfudi/VoIpUSSD/README.md

 ```

 ## Static Methods
-In case use at android >= M, you need check permissions:
+In case use at android >= M, you could check previusly permissions, `callInvoke` and `callUSSDOverlayInvoke` methods check eneble too:

 ```java
  # check if accessibility permissions is enable